michal-h21/vim-zettel/README.md

     " Set template and custom header variable for the second Wiki let g:zettel_options = [{},{"front_matter" : {"tags" : ""}, "template" :  "~/mytemplate.tpl"}]

+## Filenames

+By default, `Vim-zettel` creates filename in the form `YYMMDD-HHMM`.
+This format can be changed using the `g:zettel_format` variable.
+Any date and time formats supported by the `strftime()` function.

+It is also possible to use other formatting strings:

+- `%title` -- insert sanitized title

+To use filename based on current time and note title, you can use the following format:

+    let g:zettel_format = "%y%m%d-%H%M-%title"

 # Usage